Last Updated on April 2, 2022

 Artist Ray “Bubba” Sorensen II, has been painting murals on giant boulders since 1999.
 The first of his creations, the ‘Freedom Rock’ in Menlo Iowa, is the biggest (weighing over 60 tonnes/12ft tall) and gets repainted with a different mural each year ready for Memorial Day in May.
-Ray’s aim is to have one smaller rock (around 10 tonnes) in each of Iowa’s 99 counties, with the aim of honouring veterans and promoting tourism within Iowa.
+There is now one smaller rock (around 10 tonnes) in each of Iowa’s 99 counties, honouring veterans and promoting tourism within Iowa.

 The site has a commemorative bench and plaque, along with an area of engraved bricks that people could buy and dedicated to veterans that have both passed away and are still living.
 It’s surrounded by flagpoles bearing the State and Country flags too, it’s all very patriotic.

 I think it’s in a perfect location in Epworth.
 It’s right on the hiking trail route that runs around the edge of town.
 There are benches, outdoor gym equipment and the path is wide enough for cyclists, walkers and double buggies to all pass each other at once!
-Whenever I take that walking route, I always swing by the rock and just stop and look at the pictures and read some of the engravings on the bricks.
-I hear there’s even a Geocache hidden around it somewhere, so my next aim is to find it!
+To walk around the whole block is a distance of 2 miles and takes around 40 minutes.
+You will pass the Epworth Library, Silker’s grocery store, Epworth United Methodist Church and the BP garage.

-Other Veteran’s Day (11th Nov) Celebrations
+Other Veteran’s Day (11th Nov) Celebrations in the USA

 As far as I’m aware, there is no 1 minute silence at 11am either.
 In the UK, everyone will stop and be silent…the radios stop playing music, the main TV channels will go quiet and even supermarkets will announce a 2 minute silence and everyone stands still.
 One year when I was driving along on a main road someone suddenly anchored up in front of me so I had to slam on my breaks…turns out they were wanting to stop for the 2 minute silence…just a shame they weren’t in a more sensible place!